kubermatic/docs/content/kubermatic/v2.12/advanced/update_updates/_index.en.md

 ```

 As you can see it is a list containing the keys `from`, `to`, and `automatic`.
 The fields
-`from` and `to` contain patterns descibing the Kubernetes version numbers.
-These can be absolut,
+`from` and `to` contain patterns describing the Kubernetes version numbers.
+These can be absolute,
 contain wildcards, or be ranges.
 This way KKP can check which updates are allowed for
 the current version.

 The field `automatic` determines if an update has to be initiated manually or if the system will
-do it immediatelly in case of a matching version path.
+do it immediately in case of a matching version path.
 So in case of the example above a cluster
 running in any Kubernetes version from 1.12.0 to 1.12.2 would automatically upgrade to 1.12.3.
 This way known vulnerabilities can be handled directly.